patrickroberts/complex-js/README.md

 Note that the compiler creates a function rather than evaluating the expression that is compiled immediately.
-The function returned is high-performace, since it caches all real-values in the expression so that they don't need to be re-evaluated with each call.
+The function returned is high-performace, since it caches all constant expressions in the string so that they don't need to be re-evaluated with each call.

 The following is an example where the compiler provides parameters